scala/docs.scala-lang/style/naming-conventions.md

 ## Constants, Values, Variable and Methods

 Constant names should be in upper camel case.
-That is, if the member is final, immutable and it belongs to a package object or an object, it may be considered a constant (similar to Java's `static final` members):
+Similar to Java's `static final` members, if the member is final, immutable and it belongs to a package object or an object, it may be considered a constant:

     object Container {
       val MyConstant = ...